 The UK’s intelligence agencies are looking for expert linguists but these roles go well beyond translation and transcription.

 You’ll be using your language skills to provide intelligence insights and you’ll deliver clear analysis and presentations.
 Your insights will then feed directly into ongoing planning and decision-making.
 Playing an active role in directing projects and driving forward operations and investigations, you’ll get to work at the heart of intelligence operations.
 The challenge is to make material accessible and understandable to others as you seek out vital clues in Arabic language material.
 It’s genuinely interesting work which will test your judgement, people skills and linguistic ability every step of the way.

-There are openings for Arabic specialists at MI6 and GCHQ, two of the UK’s intelligence agencies.
+There are openings for Arabic specialists at MI6, one of the UK’s intelligence agencies.
 MI6 works overseas to gather intelligence that helps protect the nation and its interests.
-GCHQ is focussed on technology and cyber, collecting foreign intelligence which linguists translate and analyse to protect the UK from terrorism, hackers, espionage and organised crime.

 Grow and develop

 You’ll be working alongside like-minded people from a variety of backgrounds.
 In a culture with a strong focus on learning and development, you’ll be supported to enhance your linguistic skills further; for example depending on agency ongoing language maintenance classes are offered.
 You will also receive training on non language aspects of the job.

 Your language skills could come from growing up in a multilingual family or you may have studied Arabic to a high level.
 You certainly need a passion for the language and an ability to translate its nuances into clear, well drafted English.